graphql/graphql.github.io/site/learn/Learn-Schema.md

 }
 ```

+The `__typename` field resolves to a `String` which lets you differentiate different data types from each other on the client.

-In this case, since `Human` and `Droid` share a common interface (`Character`), you can query their common fields in one place rather than having to repeat the same fields across multiple types:
+Also, in this case, since `Human` and `Droid` share a common interface (`Character`), you can query their common fields in one place rather than having to repeat the same fields across multiple types:

 ```graphql
 {